egoncalv/libft/README.md

 > Checks for an ascii character.
 True if the given character is present in the ascii table.
 ---
 * **ft_isprint** `int	ft_isprint(int c)`
-> Checks for a printable character (Characters that occupie printing space)
+> Checks for a printable character (Characters that occupy printing space)
 ---
 * **ft_strlen** `size_t ft_strlen(const char *s)`
 > Counts and returns the length of a given string.